Financial-Times/n-auto-logger/README.md

 * Node Native Error Objects
 * Custom Object extends Native Error Object

-### trim empty fields
+### clean up log object

-`n-auto-logger` would trim any empty fields in the input objects automatically to concise log ([detail](src/index.js)), you shouldn't be concerned about passing excessive meta fields.
+`n-auto-logger` would trim any empty fields and method fields in the input meta or error objects automatically to concise log ([detail](src/index.js)), you shouldn't be concerned about passing excessive meta fields or extend Error object with methods.

 ## example
 [before/after](example/EXAMPLE.md)